 BetterCloud requires the following authentication type when integrating with Confluence:

-You will also need to enter the following additional headers in order to successfully connect:
+You will also need to enter the following additional environment variable in order to successfully connect:

 *Please note the following important requirements: